TamasNeumer/Ph03nix-InterviewPrep/Java/Spring/Docs/2_AOP.md

 - Use the `@Order(0)` annotation.
 The smaller the number the higher the priority.

 **Sharing pointcuts**
 - Assume you want to reuse the already defined pointcuts.
 In this case create an empty advice as a public function.
-Then Simply refer to the function via the class name. the class is not located in the same package as the aspect, you have to include the package name also.
+Also annotate this function with `@Pointcut`.
+Then Simply refer to the function via the class name.
+The class is not located in the same package as the aspect, you have to include the package name also.
+If the method is in the same class you can simply write the method name.

   ```java
   @Aspect